How abcam’s conjugated recombinant antibodies are boosting immunology research

 Unlocking solutions to research challenges relies on partnerships like these, believes Graham.
 “Collaboration is hugely important to just help things move forward and not get stuck.

-“Things are always easier when you get along, and abcam has always been nice and easy to talk to.
+“Things are always easier when you get along, and Abcam has always been nice and easy to talk to.
 We’ll continue to use these tools to support the research and keep generating more data using our panel.

 “We’re hoping that the fundamental discoveries we make could one day serve as targets, or be considerations in either new drug development or vaccine adjuvants for helminth infections.
 Hopefully, it will be beneficial to the world at some point.”